Various: Consortium for Overseas Student Teaching (COST)

 Accommodations will vary depending on location.
 Some participants live with a family, while others live with other students/teachers, on-campus, or make arrangements to live on their own.
 Students are typically responsible for making their own housing arrangements, in consultation with the overseas site coordinator.

-Before going abroad, students are required to take EDTE 4900 Teaching and Learning Global Understanding (offered only Spring semester, permission only).
+Before going abroad, COST participants are required to take EDTE 4300 Overseas Student Teaching (3 credits) (offered only Spring semester, permission only*).

-- EDPL 4630/4640 Professional Internship in Adolescence to Young Adult
+- EDPL 4640 Professional Internship in Secondary Schools (6 credits)

 The program fee for this program includes: COST supervisory fee, COST placement fee, and international medical health insurance